 Massimo Vignelli is a legendary figure in design history.
 The Italian-born designer was responsible for some of the most timeless designs of the 20th century.
 Logos for Ford, American Airlines and Bloomingdale’s, in addition to furniture, household objects, and even church interiors are just a sampling of his career.
-Vignelli’s work is so enduring that the iconic system of signage for the New York City subway system that he designed in the late 1960s still exists to this day.
+Vignelli’s work is so enduring that the iconic system of signage that he designed in the late 1960s for the New York City subway still exists to this day.

 Vignelli died in 2014 after “a life of fight against the ugliness”.
 In an essay published after Vignelli’s death, designer Michael Bierut wrote of Vignelli’s mark on New York City:

 “It seemed to me that the whole city of New York was a permanent Vignelli exhibition.
 To get to the office, I rode in a subway with Vignelli-designed signage, shared the sidewalk with people holding Vignelli-designed Bloomingdale’s shopping bags, walked by St. Peter’s Church with its Vignelli-designed pipe organ visible through the window.”

 One of Vignelli’s contributions to the NYC experience was a 1972 map of the city’s complex subway system.
 Vignelli took on the project after designing the signage system and knew he could improve the paper map used by tourists and locals alike.
 Previous maps, he said, were riddled with “too much information” and plagued with fragmentation, something he referred to as a “disease”.

 Vignelli drew inspiration from a diagram of the London Undergound: “The greatest thing about the London map, if you’ve ever seen it, is that they stick to the subway, the underground.
 Therefore, there’s no reference to above.”